The ever-changing world of software and computer science has always demanded more advanced training and education.

 Small classes and close interaction with full-time faculty are a hallmark of graduate education at USF.
 Along with the full-time teaching and research faculty, outside experts bring real-word computing experience to the classroom.
 In the Harney Science Center on the USF campus, a state-of-the-art computer and multimedia studio was constructed and endowed with a $2.5 million gift from a Computer Science alumnus.
 Students and faculty also maintain the W.M.
 Keck Computer Cluster (a Myrinet-connected network of 128 processors which provides students with on-site access to one of the most powerful computers at a liberal arts university).

-The John Lo Schiavo, S.J.
-Center for Science and Innovation is Now Open!
+The Lo Schiavo Center for Science and Innovation Opens!

-Lo Schiavo Science is now open for the entire campus community, with the particular purpose of strengthening scientific preparation...AC Online: Best Colleges for Computer Science Majors
+Lo Schiavo Science is now open for the entire campus community, with the particular purpose of strengthening scientific preparation...AC Ratings: Best Colleges for Computer Science Majors

-USF makes AC Online's Top 20 for best schools for Computer Science...
+USF makes AC's Top 20 for best schools for Computer Science...

 USFers' Smart Meter Improves Home Efficiency